| [ Books ]

 [ Home ]

-(C) 2012, LatheCity
+[ LatheCity ](C) 2012, LatheCity

-LatheCity sells books about metal working.
+| LatheCity sells books about metal working.
 When you go through our shopping cart and purchase those book or when you send in a check we assume that you read, understood, and acknowledge the following and other required safety rules.
 Neither LatheCity or its owner shall be liable for any damage arising from not obeying these or other relevant safety rules.
+Please note that initially you may be at a higher risk than folks doing this for living since you will be on your own.
+Typically hobbyists do not attend safety classes or safety briefings.
+Therefore, at least read the following.

 When it comes to safety the “buddy system” is essential.
 Actually, nobody should work alone with motor tools.
 This is obviously difficult to organize for a hobbyist.
 Therefore, you are at a higher risk and have to manage the risk yourself.